-RTOs, please refer to individual programs (below) for further information, including contact details; the relevant program manager or officer will be able to assist you if you have any queries regarding the program (i.e. guidelines, eligibility requirements and application).
+Please refer to each individual program (below) for further information, including contact and grant round details.
+The relevant program manager or officer will be able to assist you if you have any queries regarding program specifics (i.e. guidelines, eligibility requirements and application).

 All working age Tasmanians who meet eligibility requirements and do not hold a Certificate III or higher qualification have an entitlement to a government subsidised training place.

 The National Training Entitlement is available through all subsidised programs.
 RTOs have obligations to determine a student's eligibility for a training entitlement and other subsidised training.